jonathantan12/jonathantan12/README.md

-### Hi there! 👋 I'm Jonathan and I have a passion for crafting solutions that revolve around web applications and data analytics.
+### Hi there! 👋 I'm Jonathan and I have a passion for crafting solutions that revolve around web applications, artificial intelligence and data analytics.
 Feel free to connect with me! 😄

 <br>
 🔭 I’m currently working on building a QR Ordering System (<a href="https://foodordering-jonathantan12.vercel.app/">User-Facing</a>, <a href="https://fooddashboard-jonathantan12.vercel.app/">Business-Facing</a>), a housing analytics platform <a href="https://www.eightchapter.com/">(Learn More)</a>, and offering digital business profile solution <a href="https://thenetworktap.com/">(Learn More)</a>. <br><br>